NCAR/DART/assimilation_code/programs/filter/filter.rst

          -  Apply increments to any remaining unassimilated observations.
          -  Loop until all observations in window processed.

+   -  If requested, apply posterior inflation damping.
    -  If requested, compute and write the "postassim" netcdf diagnostic files (members, mean, spread).
 This is BEFORE any posterior inflation has been applied.
    -  Apply posterior inflation if requested.
+   -  Compute ensemble of posterior observation values with forward operators.
+   -  Compute posterior observation space diagnostics.
    -  If requested, compute and write the "analysis" netcdf diagnostic files (members, mean, spread).
       This is AFTER any posterior inflation has been applied.
-   -  Compute ensemble of posterior observation values with forward operators.
-   -  Compute posterior observation space diagnostics.
-   -  If requested (for debugging) write observations available at this time to the observation sequence file.
+   -  Loop through assimilation windows until all observations in obs_seq.out have been processed.

 -  If requested, compute and write out the "output" netcdf diagnostic files (members, mean, spread).
    This is AFTER any posterior inflation has been applied.
-   -  Loop until all observations in input file processed.

--  Close diagnostic files.
 -  Write out final observation sequence file.
 -  Write out inflation restart files if requested.
 -  Write out final state vectors to model restart files if requested.